josiaskas/libft/README.md

-# LIBFT | WITH PRINTF AND STACK | can you use Haki?
+# LIBFT | WITH PRINTF ARRAYS AND STACK | can you use Haki?

 Implementation of some of the Standard C Library functions including some additional ones.